kissgyorgy/simple-podcast-dl/README.md

   e.g. pythonbytes.fm or talkpython or https://talkpython.fm

 Options:
   -d, --download-dir PATH         Where to save downloaded episodes.
 Can be
                                   specified by the DOWNLOAD_DIR environment
-                             variable.
-Default: ./episodes/
+                                  variable.  [default: ./episodes/]
-  -t, --max-threads INTEGER  Number of threads to start for the download.
-Can
+  -t, --max-threads INTEGER RANGE
-                             be specified with the MAX_THREADS environment
+                                  Number of threads to start for the download.
-                             variable.
-Default: 10
+                                  Can be specified with the MAX_THREADS
-  -l, --list-podcasts        List of supported podcasts, ordered by name.
+                                  environment variable.  [default: 10] -l, --list-podcasts             List of supported podcasts, ordered by name.
   -V, --version                   Show the version and exit.
   -h, --help                      Show this message and exit.
 ```